-- Meeting the intent and goals of relevant executive orders or other requirements. - Significant environmental aspects; - Risk and vulnerability (primarily, threat to the environment); - Compliance obligations (e.g., laws, regulations, permits, enforcement actions, and memorandums of agreement); - Commitments in the ESSH Policy to regulatory agencies and to the public; - Importance to DOE, the public, employees, and other stakeholders.
+- Meeting the intent and goals of relevant executive orders or other requirements; - Significant environmental aspects; - Risk and vulnerability (primarily, threat to the environment); - Compliance obligations (e.g., laws, regulations, permits, enforcement actions, and memorandums of agreement); - Commitments in the ESSH Policy to regulatory agencies and to the public; - Importance to DOE, the public, employees, and other stakeholders.

 Laboratory-level objectives and targets are developed on a fiscal year (FY) schedule.
-For FY 2020, BNL's environmental objectives included maintaining ISO 14001 certification and the Laboratory's performance in purchasing environmentally preferable items and reducing the overall hazard footprint by reducing chemical inventories.
+For FY 2021, BNL's environmental objectives included addressing emerging contaminates in drinking water, supporting the Lab's scientific mission by providing environmental support to significant research projects, addressing discharge compliance issues connected to cleaning and maintaining cooling water systems treated for the legionella bacterium as directed by New York State, maintaining ISO 14001 certification and the Laboratory's performance in purchasing environmentally preferable items, and reducing the overall hazard footprint by reducing chemical inventories.